 Some people prefer to go for a shorter, brandable domain that's easier to remember -- especially because so many "good" domains are taken these days.

-Plus, it would look a lot better on a shirt, mug or hat than a 4-word domain. :-)
+Plus, it would look a lot better in an online ad, shirt, mug or hat than a 4-word domain.

 Here's another tip.
 Write the name down to give you an idea of what it may look like on business cards, T-shirts and other printed materials.